-For Correale’s first exhibition in Ireland, the MAC presents They will say I killed them, a major new film work produced by Careof, a nonprofit contemporary art space in Milan, and co-commissioned by the MAC.
+For Correale’s first exhibition in Ireland, the MAC presents They will say I killed them, a major new film work produced by Careof, a nonprofit contemporary art space in Milan, in partnership with the MAC.
 They will say I killed them is the result of an in-depth investigation into Italian cinema from the 1950s to the 1980s, that for different reasons were left on shelves in the form of screenplays, or filed away in the minds of directors, without ever becoming films because of censorship.

 Moving through the birth of the Republic in 1946 and the political hegemony of the Christian Democracy party, Italian cinema was thwarted by intermittent censorship, for political, religious and moral reasons and in many cases also for economic ones.
 This censorship compelled authors of undeniable prestige to review their stylistic and narrative choices to avoid breaking the censorship laws that – notwithstanding the changes and amendments since 1962 – still remain active today.